 - Video Sight Lines (more ideal layout of screen/TV's)

 Whether we remain within the current structural parameters or elect to stretch beyond them to add an additional level...there are many significant expenses that remain either way...including the HVAC & roofing as well as the interior needs (flooring, electrical, etc.).
 These needs alone will be at least a few hundred thousand dollars.
-Currently we have raised approximately $145,000.
-Such would put us about 1/10 of the way of adding an additional level to our structure.

 We believe that the Lord will provide the resources required to do this work through His people...as He has demonstrated with every phase of this project thus far.